kyleburnett/clipper/README.md

 #### clipper.simplify(path[, factor=1.0[, PolyFillType=EVENODD]][, callback]);

 Removes self-intersections from the supplied polygon (by performing a boolean union operation using the nominated PolyFillType).
 Polygons with non-contiguous duplicate vertices (ie 'touching') will be split into two polygons.
-Returns an array of two elements where the first element is an array of outer polygons and the second element is an array of hole polygons.
+Returns an array of paths.
 Please see the [SimplifyPolygon Documentation](http://www.angusj.com/delphi/clipper/documentation/Docs/Units/ClipperLib/Functions/SimplifyPolygon.htm) for examples.

 # TODO

-- Implement and unit test cleanAll, and simplifyAll.
+- Implement and unit test cleanAll and simplifyAll.
 - Finish unit testing.
   - xor
   - difference
   - intersection
-  - cleanAll
-  - simplifyAll